Skip to main content

 The above describes how CI/CD will be set up by default in the ministryofjustice repo.
 Once you have ownership of the repo, you’ll have the ownership of the .github/workflow/ files too so you will be able to amend the processes and triggers so that they meet your needs.

-Your new deployment pipeline
+Your app deployment pipeline

 GitHub Actions has workflow definitions located in your repository under .github/workflows/.